-Over the past three years we have experienced growth by strategically deploying capital to facilitate internal growth, as well as acquiring four Stand-Alone Businesses in the Trucking/Logistics segment and two in the Oilfield Services segment.
-Additionally, we have completed two minority investments as well as a number of strategic Tuck-in Acquisitions to complement our existing Business Units in both segments.
+Over the past three years we have experienced growth by strategically deploying capital to facilitate internal growth, as well as acquiring seven Stand-Alone Businesses, four in the Less-Than-Truckload segment, two in the Logistics & Warehousing segment and one in the Specialized & Industrial Services segment.
+Additionally, we have completed two minority equity investments as well as a number of strategic Tuck-in Acquisitions to complement our existing Business Units.